ostap-oleksyn/oms_auto_tests/Readme.md

  By default, without specifying any properties, maven runs the project with default libraries versions.

 ####Running on different browsers
  OMS auto tests supports execution on different browsers.
-To specifiy the desired browser, configure `browser` property in the `config.properties` file in `/src/resources/`
+To specify the desired browser, configure `browser` property in the `config.properties` file in `/src/resources/`

  ```
 oms.url = http://localhost:8080/OMS